KA-Huis/guides/branching-model.md

 # Branching model

 Git is a great tool to track changes made to a code base.
 It makes working in the same code base a breeze.
 While there is usually a similar flow of how code changes are going to the main branch, there are a lot of different branching models.
-The most popular is for example Git Flow, but GitHub Flow, GitLab Flow and One Flow are also available.
+The most popular is arguably Git Flow which is is created by software developer Vincen Driessen in 2010.
+Nevertheless GitHub Flow, GitLab Flow and One Flow are also available and broadly used.
 These flows are usually modified to conform the situation of the project.

-There different type of repositories.
+We can distinguish between different types of repository projects.
 Some repositories contain an application that will be deployed to at least a production environment and probably some test and sandbox environments as well.
-These type of repositories have a different need than for example packages, developer tools or documentation buckets.
+These type of repositories have a different need than for example packages, developer tools or documentation repositories.
 Below are these types defined:

-* Application
+* **Application**
   * Has a deployment process with different available environments.
-Can follow the SemVer version scheme.
+Could follow the SemVer version scheme.
-* Package
+* **Package**
   * Needs to follow SemVer when being released to package ecosystems.
-* Development tools
+* **Development tools**
-  * Can vary in many ways
+  * Can vary in many ways.

 ## Application